 Technical writers interpret the thoughts and ideas of engineers, programmers, and marketing managers by translating complex concepts and procedures into simple English.
 As a technical writer, you are a technical “interpreter” since you must:

 - Know two “languages” intimately and understand their cultures.
-If you don’t understand computers, computer jargon, and the culture of computer programmers, you can never understand a complex computer application well enough to explain it.
+If you don’t understand computers, computer jargon, and the culture of computer programers, you can never understand a complex computer application well enough to explain it.
 If you don’t know the things that challenge novice computer users, you can’t effectively explain tasks like installation or configuration.

 - Be accurate since mistakes can be costly or even dangerous.
 You don’t want to miss a step when writing emergency procedures for a nuclear reactor.